12 Foods to Eat When You Have Diabetes—and 5 to Skip

 Try grilling fresh chicken breast this weekend to have on hand for quick and easy lunches.
 It’s lower in sodium and fat than many lunch meats like bologna or salami.
-Aim for 3 ounces per serving and marinate it in homemade, low-sugar salad dressing.
+Aim for 3 ounces per serving and marinate it in homemade, low-sugar salad dressing (or try these diabetic chicken recipes).
 Then use it as a protein-packed salad topper or whip up easy avocado chicken salad.

 Good to Eat: Nuts

 Lightly salted nuts like almonds or cashews are a satisfying, crunchy snack perfect for diabetics.
 Their protein and healthy fats keep you full and keep your blood sugar stable.
 Just watch the portion sizes; aim for one-half ounce when enjoying homemade trail mix or 2 tablespoons of nut butter.